Free Flying Soul: Tour

-When signing with Tattoo, the Choir agreed to a tour in support of Free Flying Soul as long as that tour would be its last.
-With the assistance of Wayne Everett on percussion and Bill Campbell (from the Throes) on guitar, the Choir played its "farewell tour" for four months in 1996, which concluded in July at the Sonshine Festival in Minnesota.
-The Choir's first live album, Let it Fly, chronicled this tour and was released in 1997.
+When signing with Tattoo, the Choir agreed to tour in support of Free Flying Soul as long as that tour would be its last.
+With the assistance of Wayne Everett on percussion and Bill Campbell (from the Throes) on guitar, the Choir played a 30-city "farewell tour" for four months in 1996, which concluded in July at the Sonshine Festival in Minnesota.
+Common Children, featuring Marc Byrd—who would later become a member of the Choir in 2005—was the featured opening act on this tour.